From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Predictions

 \subsection{High Energy}

-Finally, we discuss the Regge behavior of our amplitude and compare it with experimental data.
+Finally, we examine the Regge behavior of our amplitude and compare it with experimental data.

-The emergent high-energy behavior of S-matrix Bootstrap amplitudes is the most surprising aspect recently understood.
-Although the Bootstrap ansatz in \eqref{multi-ansatz} goes to a constant at infinity, there is an intermediate regime in which the numerical amplitudes behave according to Regge theory, showing at large $s$ and fixed $t$ the expected behavior $\mathcal{A}\sim s^{\alpha(t)}$ \cite{Bhat:2023puy, Gumus:2023xbs,Reggeworkinprogress,froissartbound}.
+One of the most intriguing recent insights into S-matrix Bootstrap amplitudes is their emergent high-energy behavior.
+Although the Bootstrap ansatz in \eqref{multi-ansatz} approaches a constant at infinity, there exists an intermediate regime where the numerical amplitudes align with Regge theory.
+Specifically, at large $s$ and fixed $t$, the amplitudes exhibit the expected behavior $\mathcal{A}\sim s^{\alpha(t)}$ \cite{Bhat:2023puy, Gumus:2023xbs, Reggeworkinprogress, froissartbound}.